-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Exam: Standard College of Engineering exam feedback

 Coursework: A copy of the marked/commented coursework will be returned to students for feedback.

 Failure Redemption: Exam re-sits according to University regulations.
 100% supplementary examination.